slatedocs/slate/source/index.html.md

 Name | Data Type | Description
 -------------- | -------------- | --------------
 buyer_name | String | Returns orders that match the specified name.
-Example: smith. created_date_start | String | Returns orders that were created after the specified date Example: 2015-01-01 00:00:00. created_date_end | String | Returns orders that were created before the specified date Example: 2015-01-08 00:00:00. updated_date_start | String | Returns orders that were modified after the specified date Example: 2015-01-01 00:00:00. updated_date_end | String | Returns orders that were modified before the specified date Example: 2015-01-08 00:00:00. order_number | String | Filter by order number, performs a "starts with" search.
+Example: smith. created_at_start | String | Returns orders that were created after the specified date Example: 2015-01-01 00:00:00. created_at_end | String | Returns orders that were created before the specified date Example: 2015-01-08 00:00:00. updated_at_start | String | Returns orders that were modified after the specified date Example: 2015-01-01 00:00:00. updated_at_end | String | Returns orders that were modified before the specified date Example: 2015-01-08 00:00:00. order_number | String | Filter by order number, performs a "starts with" search.
 Example: 12345. order_status | String | Filter by order status.
 If left empty, orders of all statuses are returned.
 Example: shipped purchased_at_start | String | Returns orders that were paid after the specified date Example: 2015-01-01